Pradip-Kathiriya/Improving-Neural-Radiance-Field-Inference-by-Skipping-Empty-Space-in-Volume-Rendering-/README.md

 ## Project Description

-The goal of this project is to implement 'SparseLeap-an effective empty space skipping technique' during volume rendering phase of the NeRF(Neural Radiance Fields).
+The goal of this project is to implement '[SparseLeap-an effective empty space skipping technique](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8017589)' during volume rendering phase of the NeRF(Neural Radiance Fields).
+In this project, we have used Lego data set is for training the NeRF.
+The NeRF is first trained using the Stratified and Heirarchical volume sampling. once the training is completed, Sparseleap is used to render the novel view from the trained NeRF.
+Stratified and Heirarchical volume sampling sampled a point uniformaly along the ray irrespective of the sampled point is in empty space or not.
+Sparseleap strategically skip the empty space and sampled a point only where objects lies.
+Hence, Sparseleap impove the computational efficiency of the volume rendering phase in NeRF.

 ## What is NeRF (Neural Radiance Fields)?